The Biggest Snow Events Ever Recorded in the Andes Mountains and the Best Places to Ski

 1965

-On August 9 and August 16, 1965, a storm that moved in from the Pacific Ocean dumped almost 20 feet of snow on the Chilean Andes and triggered avalanches that destroyed entire towns.
+On August 9 and August 16, 1965, a storm that moved in from the Pacific Ocean dumped nearly 20 feet of snow on the Chilean Andes, triggering avalanches that destroyed entire towns.
 By the time the storm had ended seven days later, Ski Portillo had lost every chair lift on the mountain.

 2015

-One of the largest snowstorms in South American history rolled through the Andes mountains of Chile and Argentina in early June 2015 and dropped up to 10 feet of snow in seven days.
+One of the largest snowstorms in South American history swept through the Andes Mountains of Chile and Argentina in early June 2015, dropping up to 10 feet of snow in just seven days.
 The storm closed the Los Libertadores Pass between Santiago, Chile, and Mendoza, Argentina, for 15 days.
 Totals on the Los Libertadores Pass were over 13 feet deep.

 2020

 While the world was shut down in the summer of 2020, Chile was experiencing one of its best winters in decades.
-Mendoza City, Argentina, recorded five feet of snow, which is the highest amount of snow ever recorded in the city that early in the season, according to the Argentine National Weather Service.
-Corralco in Chile registered snow totals in excess of 13 feet during the first week of July.
+Mendoza City, Argentina, recorded five feet of snow, the highest amount ever recorded in the city that early in the season, according to the Argentine National Weather Service.
+Corralco in Chile registered snow totals over 13 feet during the first week of July.
 Experts have said that this is the most snow Argentina has ever seen this early in the season.

 Best Snow in the South